 9. "In These Lights," by Josh Nelson

-No video for this one, either, but in this song, the title track to his forthcoming Hanukkah album, high-energy Jewish rocker Josh Nelson tells the story of the Festival of Lights.
+No video for this one, either, but in this song, high-energy Jewish rocker Josh Nelson tells the story of the Festival of Lights.
 "In the legend of our victory, a hero came to see us free, to bring us peace at last."

 10. "How Do You Spell Channukkahh?" by The LeeVees